 Can You See the Pope at the Vatican?

-You can also catch a glimpse of the Pope during the Sunday Blessing, or Angelus.
-When the Pope is in Rome he appears at his Papal Palace window at noon on a Sunday for around 15 minutes to bless those in St. Peter’s Square.
+You can also catch a glimpse during the Sunday Blessing, when the Pope appears at his Papal Palace window at noon for about 15 minutes to bless the crowd in St. Peter’s Square.
+No ticket needed, and the view from the square is fine but distant.

 Where is Castel Gandolfo?

-You may have heard of Castel Gandolfo, or the Papal Palace of Castel Gandolfo to give it its more formal name.
-This was long used as the Pope’s summer residence, but it is not found in Vatican City.
-It’s actually 16 miles (25 km) southeast of Rome, overlooking Lake Albano.
+You might have heard of Castel Gandolfo, or its full name, the Papal Palace of Castel Gandolfo.
+This was long used as the Pope’s summer residence.
+It isn’t in Vatican City.
+It’s 16 miles (25 km) southeast of Rome, overlooking Lake Albano.

-The Palace is a 135-acre complex of buildings and gardens, found in the town of Castel Gandolfo.
-The current Pope does not use it as his summer residence, but many previous Popes have.
+The Palace is a 135-acre complex of buildings and gardens in the town of Castel Gandolfo.
+The current Pope doesn’t use it as a summer residence (neither did Pope Francis, who preferred to stay in Rome), but a number of his predecessors did.

 Vatican Ticket Information